mjclawrence/soci385_f23/assignments/assignment_02/assignment_02.md

 ***Please show all your code and write your responses in complete sentences as appropriate.
 Submit your rendered pdf and your Quarto notebook (the .qmd file).
 Remember to include your name in the header.***

 This week you will continue practicing with descriptive statistics.
-This assignment requires the `assignment_02.csv` file which includes data from the 2012-2021 waves of the General Social Survey.
+This assignment requires the `assignment_02.csv` file [**available here**](https://raw.githubusercontent.com/mjclawrence/soci385_f23/main/data/assignment_02.csv) which includes data from the 2012-2021 waves of the General Social Survey.
 Your dataset should have 5,622 observations and 5 variables.

 The variables are: